anniepap/projject-1/README.md

    virtual void addEdge(uint32_t from, uint32_t to, uint32_t version=0);
 ```

-The Bidirectional Breadth First Search (__Graph.cpp__ file) is implemented by having two QueueSets, one including the nodes visited when starting at the source and the other one when starting at the target.
-BBFS extends the queue set with the least elements.

-The variety of structures that have been implemented to examine and achieve the quickest time in Part 1 are given namely below:
-Queue, HashQueue, Set, QueueSet, HashSet

 We considered necessary to create a structure (__PairCursor.h__ file) that iterates the Pair structure to find the neighbours of a specific id.

 We implemented unit testing by using [googletest](https://github.com/google/googletest).